seuleepy/Customization/README.md

 ## Metrics

 Custom-Diffusion is w/ fine-tune all version.
+The DreamBooth paper does not explicitly specify the particular CLIP model used, so I use separate notation.

 * Using the CLIP to measure Image-Image similarity between:
   * Train images ang generated images